 by Renee Roth, RainScape Designs

 Greywater (also spelled greywater, grey water and graywater) is a unique source of residential waste water that is a great way to reduce your potable water use.
-Greywater is household water that is recycled into mulched basins in the landscape and used as a source of irrigation for plants.
+Greywater is household water that is used as a source of irrigation for plants and recycled into mulched basins in the landscape.
 Household sources of greywater include: laundry, showers, bathtubs, and bathroom sinks.
 Simple systems like a laundry-to-landscape (L2L) do not require a permit.

 Image above shows a simple greywater laundry-to-landscape set up, from Page 81 of The Water-Wise Home – How to Conserve, Capture and Reuse Water in Your Home and Landscape book by Laura Allen of Greywater Action

 The State of CA revised the plumbing code so a construction permit is NOT required for a greywater clothes washer system in compliance with of Chapter 15 of the CA Plumbing Code, available here.
 Below is some information on greywater clothes washer systems (aka Laundry-to-Landscape, Ventura County GW-1 Guideline info is here).